RobGeada/Choreographer/README.md

 `python launchProject.py -w 10 -l SpotifyTraverse.py -p spottrawl`

-It's important to remember the OpenShift-Deploy creates clusters custom built for your application, so use --newCluster in any situation where any part of your project (except for the driver program) has changed.
+It's important to remember that Choreographer creates clusters custom built for your application, so use --newCluster in any situation where any part of your project (except for the driver program) has changed.